matomo-org/matomo/tests/README.md

 ## UI Tests

-In the UI subdirectory are tests for Piwik's UI.
-Piwik's UI tests work by taking a screenshot of a URL and comparing it with an expected screenshot.
+Piwik contains UI tests that work by taking a screenshot of a URL and comparing it with an expected screenshot.
 If the screenshots do not match, there is a bug somewhere.
+These tests are in another repository but are included in Piwik as a submodule.
+To get the tests, run the following commands:

+  $ git submodule init
+  $ git submodule update

 **Requirements:**